jonathanglasmeyer/bachelor/thesis/src/Main.md

 ### Lemmas

 When searching for a specific term the user is interested in the *lemma* for a given word: when he wants to find occurences of *child* in the given lecture, occurences of "children", "child's", "children's" etc. would also be relevant.
-This implies two things: 1) when looking at the "atomar" level of improvements and degradations <!-- TODO: worsenings? --!> it is more relevant to have lemmas as the atoms and not words and 2) the exact matching (a hypothesis word is only "correct" if it exactly matches the reference word) of the WER algorithm should be "loosened" to also mark hypothesis words as correct if their lemmatized version matches the reference.
+This implies two things: 1) when looking at the "atomic" level of improvements and degradations <!-- TODO: worsenings? --!> it is more relevant to have lemmas as atoms and not words and 2) the exact matching (a hypothesis word is only "correct" if it exactly matches the reference word) of the WER algorithm should be "loosened" to also mark hypothesis words as correct if their lemmatized version matches the reference.

 The same principle holds for the $top_X$ words: we only want to capture words for which the *lemma* is not in the $top_X$ words.

 ### Proposed metric: KWER-x

-We can summarize these concerns into a definition of a metric called *KWER-x*, which expresses the "Keyword Error Rate", where a keyword is defined as the lemma of a word occuring a given lecture material corpus given that this lemma is not present in the $top_X$ list of most common words of the given language.
+We can distill these concerns into a definition of a metric called *KWER-x*, which expresses the "Keyword Error Rate", where a keyword is defined as the lemma of a word occuring in a given lecture material corpus given that this lemma is not present in the $top_X$ list of most common words of the given language.

 <!-- TODO:
 which metrics follow from the goals of searchability and